-In line with the Group's Stress Testing Policy, ad-hoc and more frequent stress testing has been conducted to assess the impact of deterioration on specific risk areas, in line with stressed macroeconomic variables.
-The impact of COVID-19 pandemic outbreak such as repayment assistance, vulnerable portfolio and liquidity risk to the Group were assessed to ensure the Group's ability to maintain adequate capital under stressed condition.
+In line with the Group's Stress Testing Policy, the Group has taken into consideration the current economic environment and potential customer's credit deterioration due to adverse economic scenario by reviewing the potential affected financing retail customers.
+Whilst the treatment for non-retail additional stressed areas has been carried out as part of watchlist assessment.
+Ad-hoc stress testing has also been conducted to assess the impact of deterioration on specific risk areas, in line with stressed macroeconomic variables.
+These impacts have been assessed to ensure the Group's ability to maintain adequate capital under stressed condition.